 If you are planning to serve at a party use these quantities (serves about 25):

 Salt and pepper to taste

-Notes from Ginny: Buy the chicken at Smart & Final and cut off the breasts with the skin.
+Notes: Buy the chicken at Smart & Final and cut off the breasts with the skin.
 Boil in large pot, cook the chicken, skin, and dice.
 If you don’t have a Salad Shooter, shred the eggs through a hand shredder.
 If you don’t have a hand shredder finely chop.